The latest edition of Lightroom is here and it’s had a major overhaul.

 Access Image Across Devices

-Access their full resolution images across all of their devices, which is great for preparing and sharing on social for those who maybe aren’t photographers but have a social presence where images are need, i.e Instagram
+Access their full resolution images across all of their devices, which is great for preparing and sharing on social for those who maybe aren’t photographers but have a social presence where images are needed, i.e Instagram

 Primarily Shoot With Smartphones